Case

 The Financial Ombudsman ordered the financial adviser to pay the investment provider the full amount of the money which had not been recovered, so that Ms Q did not suffer any loss as a consequence of the scam.

-While this case took place in the UK, there are similar cases that have been reported by the Financial Ombudsman Service Australia (FOS).
+While this case took place in the UK, there are similar cases that have been reported by the Australian Financial Complaints Authority (AFCA, previously the Financial Ombudsman Service, FOS).

 For more information please see the articles below.